Spacerocket007/Steam-Auto-Shutdown/README.md

 Step 4: Thats it! :D

 -----------
-Upcoming:
+Next Project:

-Rewrite to a Linux version
+Rewriting this to a Linux version.

 -----------